 - Survivors Manchester

-Crucially, the purpose of Wave 1 is to trial and test the Independent Accreditation, Monitoring and Support programme, which has been designed to provide an independent ‘KiteMark’ to services who meet the Quality Standards.
-While it is vital that this independent process is able to rigorously assesses and accurately monitor services against the Quality Standards, it is also important that for those services who do not yet meet the Quality Standards or are working towards achieving it, this process can identify where services need further work to meet the quality standards and provide targeted support to assist their development.
-(Further detail on the selection process and annoucement)
+This trial will test the Independent Accreditation, Monitoring and Support process which has been designed to provide an independent ‘kite mark’ to services who meet the Quality Standards.
+While it is vital that this independent process is able to rigorously assesses and accurately monitor services against the Quality Standards, it is also important that for those services who do not yet meet the Quality Standards or are working towards achieving it, this process can identify where services need further work to meet the quality standards and provide targeted support to assist their development For further detail on the selection process click here.

-For any queries concerning the Quality Standards , Wave One Application or the accreditation process please email firstname.lastname@example.org
+For any queries concerning the Quality Standards , or the programme of Independent Accreditation Monitoring and Support, please email firstname.lastname@example.org

 Mapping ISVA Services in England and Wales